 Parts of an Operating Budget for a Small Business

 What you should include in your business operating budget

-In developing a sample operating budget, I'm going to use the example of a small pottery business, ArtCraft Pottery, to illustrate the basic concepts and calculations related to a business' operating budget.
+Here is an example of a small pottery business, ArtCraft Pottery, to illustrate the basic concepts and calculations related to a business' operating budget.

-The operating budget consists of a budgeted or forecasted income statement which is supported by a number of schedules:
+The operating budget consists of a budgeted or forecasted income statement, which is supported by a number of schedules: